Hoi polloi: Appearances in the twenty-first century

 The term appears in the 2003 Broadway musical Wicked, where it is used by the characters Elphaba and Glinda to refer to the many inhabitants of the Emerald City: "...
 I wanna be in this hoi polloi ..."

 Jack Cafferty, a CNN anchorman, was caught misusing the term.
-On 9 December 2004 he retracted his statement, saying "And hoi-polloi refers to common people, not those rich morons that are evicting those two red-tail hawks (ph) from that fifth Avenue co-op.
+On 9 December 2004, he retracted his statement, saying "And hoi-polloi refers to common people, not those rich morons that are evicting those two red-tail hawks (ph) from that fifth Avenue co-op.
 I misused the word hoi-polloi.
 And for that I humbly apologize."

 New media and new inventions have also been described as being by or for the hoi polloi.
 Bob Garfield, co-host of NPR's On the Media program, 8 November 2005, used the phrase in reference to changing practices in the media, especially Wikipedia, "The people in the encyclopedia business, I understand, tend to sniff at the wiki process as being the product of the mere hoi polloi."

-In "Sunk Costs" (season 3 episode 3) of Better Call Saul, Jimmy has been arrested and the DDA (Oakley) teases him "getting fingerprinted with the hoi polloi".
+In "Sunk Costs" (Season 3, episode 3) of Better Call Saul, Jimmy has been arrested and the DDA (Oakley) teases him "getting fingerprinted with the hoi polloi".

-The first episodio of the Frasier 2023 reboot shows Kelsey Grammer sharing a beer with some peers while saying “What is it about the city of Boston that leads me to forego the more sophisticated temptation of the fermented grape?
+The first episode of the Frasier 2023 reboot shows Kelsey Grammer sharing a beer with some peers while saying, "What is it about the city of Boston that leads me to forego the more sophisticated temptation of the fermented grape?
 Sitting here with a cold brew in my hand, I feel amalgamated with the hoi polloi".